BrickBot/BrickBot.github.io/index.md

 A number of  the emulators support TCP communication in place of the IR communication.
-While some tools have been updated to provide built-in support for TCP communication, if you are using a tool that supports serial IR communication but not TCP communication, it might be possible to use a null-modem emulator such as the [com0com project for Windows](http://com0com.sf.net/), which includes both a com2tcp component as well as hub4com component.
+While some tools have been updated to provide built-in support for TCP communication, if you are using a tool that supports serial IR communication but not TCP communication, it might be possible to use a null-modem or pseudo-terminal emulator
+* On Window, try the [com0com project for Windows](http://com0com.sf.net/), which includes both a com2tcp component as well as hub4com component.
+* On Linux, try `socat`  (e.g. `sudo apt-get install socat` on Debian/Ubuntu)
+  - Start socat and leave it running
+    + Serial-to-Serial exampple: `socat -d -d PTY,raw,echo=0 PTY,raw,echo=0`
+    + Serial-to-TCP Listener example:  `socat -d -d PTY,raw,echo=0 TCP4-LISTEN:<port>`
+    + Serial-to-TCP Server exampple:  `socat -d -d PTY,raw,echo=0 TCP:<host>:<port>`
+  - In scenarios where the IR echo might be expected, echo might need to be set to 1
+    + If setting echo to 1 on one side, you will need to test which device echos, as the created pseudo devices are not always initialized in command-line order

 Note that the program ir-server is included with the [BrickOS-Bibo project](https://github.com/BrickBot/brickOS-bibo) and includes “echoing” that is meant to mimic the behavior of IR communication.